Treatments & Procedures

 Transcatheter Aortic Valve Replacement (TAVR)

 The TAVR procedure treats severe aortic stenosis by using a catheter-based process to implant an artificial valve without stopping the patient’s heart.
-The procedure is ideal for patients who are considered high-risk for open heart surgery.
+The procedure is ideal for patients who are considered of intermediate or high-risk for open heart surgery.

 Aortic stenosis occurs when aortic valves do not open properly, hindering the heart from pumping blood throughout the body.
 During the procedure, the bio-prosthetic valve is guided by a catheter to the heart.
 After the valve is in the correct position, the catheter is retracted, allowing the newly implanted valve to take over the function of the native aortic valve.
-This valve replacement is performed in a cardiac catheterization laboratory under general anesthesia.
+This valve replacement is performed in a cardiac catheterization laboratory without the use of general anesthesia.

 Insertable Cardiac Monitors